 The side streets in the surrounding area are also predominately Victory Housing, with some houses having been replaced by larger, later twentieth-century structures.
 South of the subject property on Morningside Avenue are apartment buildings and a large commercial plaza.
 North of the identified post-war streetscape is West Hill Collegiate Institute, a school complex constructed in the mid twentieth century and added to considerably since, and the Highland Creek valley which creates a natural dividing line between the present-day communities of West Hill and Morningside.

-Figure 21: Looking southwest on Morningside Avenue toward the subject property (circled).
-The residence is set back from the road and not visible in this photograph (A.S.I., 2024).
+Figure 27: Looking southwest on Morningside Avenue toward the subject property (circled) (A.S.I., 2024).

 3.4.2 Community Landmark